John Croke: Family and issue

+His widow married Sir John Dormer in October 1622.
 Croke's issue was left to his eldest son, also Sir John, who was MP for Shaftesbury.
 His son, again called (Sir) John, inherited Chilton, of which he was baronet, and "through his impudent, litigious, and vindicative disposition, completely dissipated his inheritance" (Burke).
 After selling Chilton, he died in prison, and the issue passed to his only son, Sir Dodsworth Croke.
 Dodsworth Croke lived in poverty, and died issueless, in old age, in 1728.